 - Domestic Short-Term Exchange: The Network of Complementary Schools

-MICDS is a member of The Network of Complementary Schools, Inc. a group of schools that understands the importance of providing students with a diversity of experiences.
+MICDS is a member of The Network of Complementary Schools, Inc., a group of schools that understands the importance of providing students with a diversity of experiences.
 Many of these programs are structured to draw upon a special strength or resource of a particular school and, therefore, focus on a single area of interest.
-Other programs simply present students with the opportunity to experience an academic and geographic community different from that of their home school.
+Other programs simply present students with the opportunity to experience an academic and geographic community completely different from that of their home school.

-MICDS students may participate in Network exchange programs for a period of one to three weeks.
+MICDS students may participate in Network exchange programs for a period of one to two weeks.
 During that time, they live with local host families or in school dormitories.
 While on a Network program, students interact with students from the host school and may meet students from other Network schools as well.
-The timeframe spent at the Network school would be negotiated between the MICDS Director of Global Learning, the Network school and the MICDS student applicant.
+The timeframe spent at the Network school would be negotiated between the MICDS Director of Global Learning, the Network school, and the MICDS student applicant.
 For a list of member schools, please click here.

 - International Expo: Grades JK-12, Parents